rmsk2/moreorless/readme.md

 ## General

-As the data structure which represents the file contents in memory is dynamic I am in the process to extend this software to become a (simple) text editor for the Foenix 256 line of computers.
+As the data structure which represents the file contents in memory is dynamic I am in the process to extend this software to be a (simple) text editor for the Foenix 256 line of computers.
 Press Alt+e to change into editor mode and observe the progress I make.

 My 6502 simulator [`6502profiler`](https://github.com/rmsk2/6502profiler) has been eminently useful in testing the memory managment and linked list functionality.